-4 Easy Steps to Keep Your Skin Healthy in the Fall
+4 Easy Steps to Keep Our Skin Healthy All Year Long

 Hydrate.
 The first and most important thing you can do “right now” is to drink plenty of water.
 It’s not only the best for your skin but, also the most cost effective—especially throughout this season, which tends to suck the moisture out of every “living” thing.
 Think of Fall Leaves on the ground “brittle and cracked”.
 Dehydration is the main culprit behind dull skin and wrinkles, and it doesn’t just affect dry skin types but oily skin as well.
 Keep your skin healthy and soft by hydrating your skin from within.

 Exercise.
 Exercise to sweat increases blood circulation, bringing nourishment to your skin cells and alleviates stress, which will actually improve your overall complexion.
 Sweating opens your pores and helps rid your body of toxins that cause pimples and breakouts.
 Exercise regularly and your skin will thank you for it.

 Rest.
 During deep sleep, your skin rests and heals.
 Beauty sleep isn’t a myth - getting enough sleep will help your skin appear more youthful and rejuvenated.
 Take advantage of the rise in growth hormones in your body, which help repair damaged cells during sleep.
 Try using a hydrating facial polish before you go to bed at night in order to wake up moisturized and bring out your glow below.

 Exfoliate.
 Your skin is always producing new cells, and when the new cells appear, the dead ones stay on the surface, keeping your skin looking dull and dry.
 Exfoliating once a week will remove skin cell buildup and leave your skin looking brighter and more youthful.
 It will also give your moisturizers easier access to your pores, allowing them to penetrate your skin more effectively.